 Choosing individual stocks based on your growth predictions for them is always a risky business - if you don't feel completely comfortable in your decision we suggest investing in a fund that covers that sector instead.
 We've already covered how to choose stocks that best suit your preferences here, and which platforms offer the best service for buying stocks here.

 Electric vehicle stocks have been on the rise in recent years, and there are a number of factors that will affect their future value.
 Government policy, the price of batteries, electric vehicle infrastructure, and electric vehicle limitations are all important factors to consider.
-In this blog post, we have discussed some of those factors and helped you decide whether now is the time to invest in electric vehicle stocks.
+In this blog post, we have discussed some of those factors and helped you decide whether now is the time to invest in electric vehicle stocks, particularly in light of the recent push to mitigate climate change over the coming years.
+Huge volumes of productive, problem solving resource are being directed here, and results are beginning to show.
 The main avenue you'll have to invest in this market is public markets, so you're limited to only a few manufacturers, including the incumbents.
 Volkswagen group in particular is making strong inroads with a huge amount of resources allocated.
 However, given its size, there is unlikely to be outsized growth from here.
 Your other option is private markets - it will be a challenge getting any sort of allocation to a promising early investment in an electric car company, although tech forward VC funds accept retail clients and will be likely to invest either directly in such automakers, or tangential industries.
 You can read our guide to VC investing for the public in this guide.